alexchandel/ld9/README.md

 It reads a Mach-O into memory, checks that it isn't dynamically linked, and blindly copies bytes into a Plan 9 executable.

-The goal of this is to provide a means to targetting Plan 9 with Rust, similar to how Rust targets Android.
+The goal of this is to provide a means to targeting Plan 9 with Rust, similar to how Rust targets Android.
 Ideally, Plan 9 support will be added to mahkoh's [rlibc](https://github.com/mahkoh/rlibc), allowing most of libstd to be ported to Plan 9.

 ## Build